alexalemi/blog.alexalemi.com/kl.md

 is notoriously difficult to compute.
 In principle it is asking us to evaluate how likely the evidence would be from all possible models.

-However, we can make further progress if we content ourselfs to not necessarily knowing the absolute probability our model or beliefs are correct, but instead just its probability relative to some other model.
+However, we can make further progress if we content ourselves to not necessarily knowing the absolute probability our model or beliefs are correct, but instead just its probability relative to some other model.
 If we consider the ratio of two different models $P$ and $Q$ we have:
 $$ \frac{p(P|E)}{p(Q|E)} = \frac{p(E|P)}{p(E|Q)} \frac{p(P)}{p(Q)}. $$
 Notice that the marginal likelihoods cancel out.
 This is saying that whatever prior relative odds for the two models being correct, if we compute the <a href="https://en.wikipedia.org/wiki/Bayes_factor"><i>Bayes factor</i></a>
-$\left( \frac{p(E|P)}{p(E|Q)} \right)$, it tells us how the relative probabilities of the two beliefs should update inlight of the evidence.
+$\left( \frac{p(E|P)}{p(E|Q)} \right)$, it tells us how the relative probabilities of the two beliefs should update in light of the evidence.
 Taking a log on both sides:
 $$ \log \frac{p(P|E)}{p(Q|E)} = \log \frac{p(E|P)}{p(E|Q)} + \log \frac{p(P)}{p(Q)},$$
 turns this multiplicative factor into an additive one.